 Our role as the governing board is to look in depth at the work of the school.
-We are responsible for setting the school's strategic direction, ensuring resources are used to maximum effect and formulating improvement and development plans n discussion with the Headmaster and staff.
+We are responsible for setting the school's strategic direction, ensuring resources are used to maximum effect and formulating improvement and development plans in discussion with the Headmaster and staff.
 We regularly scrutinise the school's strengths and weaknesses and examine how any identified weaknesses are being addressed.
-We welcomed Ofsted this year into the school, for our first inspection for more than 10 years.
-The outcome of Good - with outstanding features - gives us much to celebrate.
-We will not be complacent, and as a school we know our areas for development and are utterly committed to delivering on these, to ensure that outstanding educational offering in Ripon is maintained.